 - Deceit by the spouse or ex-spouse

-- Restricted access of the requesting spouse to family financial matters (locked out of all banking)
+- Restricted access of the requesting spouse to family financial matters (locked out of banking)

-In addition to the knowledge elements, there are others, like inequitability and principles of fairness.
-However, without overcoming the “knowledge” element, actual or constructive, your Innocent Spouse Claim is sure to fail.
-It is imperative that you communicate the “knowledge” element clearly and concisely and that it is supported by facts (not merely speculative); it is best practice to offer the IRS documentary and testimonial evidence.
+In addition to the knowledge elements, there are others, like principles of fairness.
+However, without overcoming the “knowledge” element, actual or constructive, your Innocent Spouse Claim is likely to fail.
+It is imperative that you communicate the lack of “knowledge” element clearly and concisely and that it is supported by facts.
+It is best practice to offer the IRS documentary and testimonial evidence.